jorgetovar/terraform-module-gotchas/README.md

 Modules are the key ingredient for writing reusable, maintainable code.
 When planning to deploy AWS infrastructure, it's better to leverage this functionality and be aware of the common gotchas to avoid conflicts with other Terraform configurations.

+Modules are essentially terraform files with resource definitions that you can use elsewhere.

 ## Terraform

-Terraform and Infrastructure as Code are no exceptions.
+Terraform and Infrastructure as Code are no exceptions when we talk about software composition.
 We should use modules to create and compose our building blocks, just as we use functions to compose and create our business logic.

 There are two gotchas we need to be aware of when using modules in Terraform: